evancpark-png/Walking-Table/index.md

 In Fusion 360, I put the pieces together in separate components.

+### Single Leg

 ![leg_model_fusion](/walking-table/docs/images/fusion_model.png)

 Then I started on working on trying to make the model.
 I made a revolving joint where the jimmy is placed and attempted to ground the part of the thigh that needed to be grounded.
 I had a lot of issue with trying to get the model to work.

+I then learned that both grounds for the the leg needed to be a revolute joint type and be pinned so that they cannot move.
+This allowed the single leg to work.

+(VIDEO OF SINGLE LEG MOTION)

+### Double Leg

+The double leg required me change the single leg file a little bit so that the pieces that connect to the motor can all fit.
+Using the single leg motion file, I was able to easily create a second leg by mirroring the components across the middle of the leg.
+I then constrained the mirrored components and added the joints the same way that I did for the single leg.

+(Video of Double Leg)

 ## New Motor